 The Reasons for Changing

-After four and a half years with ablative paint, it was clear that it just wasn’t doing its job to keep the bottom free of growth.
+After four and a half years with ablative paint, it was clear that it didn’t keep the bottom free of growth in the Florida Keys.
 In the fall of 2014, we’d put on 3 coats of Hydrocoat SR. Fall of 2015, two more.
 Spring of 2017, one of Micron 66.
-Throughout that time, we’d had have the bottom cleaned every three to four weeks . . . and it could be argued that just before each of the repaintings, two weeks would really have been better.
+Throughout that time, we’d had have the bottom cleaned every three to four weeks.
+And two weeks would have been better based on what we saw before repainting.

-We weren’t on the move every day, and our top speed on a really good day is maybe 7 knots through the water.
+We weren’t on the move every day.
+And our top speed on a really good day is maybe 7 knots through the water.
 Consequently, we were having to clean the bottom frequently.
 Ablative paint is soft and comes off just as easily (maybe more so!) when cleaning it as when moving.
-Every time we cleaned the bottom, we lost more bottom paint and made the situation just that much worse in the long run.
+Every time we cleaned the bottom, we lost more bottom paint.
+It made the situation just that much worse in the long run.
 Basically, a downhill spiral.

-We were pretty certain that we wanted to switch to hard paint, but asked our bottom cleaners (Derek and Chris of Obsessive-Compulsive Divers in Boot Key Harbor) what they were seeing among the boats they clean.
+We were pretty certain that we wanted to switch to hard paint.
+When we asked our bottom cleaners (Derek and Chris of Obsessive-Compulsive Divers in Boot Key Harbor) what they were seeing among the boats they clean.
 Derek was blunt: “Hard paint is definitely better; ablative just doesn’t hold up.
 By far the best we’re seeing is Trinidad.”

 Changing wouldn’t be cheap, but we decided to do it.
 Sticking with ablative and paying $100 every few weeks for a bottom cleaning (or spending a day doing it ourselves) wasn’t cheap either.
 Based on Derek’s advice, and the experience of my podcast co-host Nica Waters and also Behan Gifford of Sailing Totem, we decided to go with Trinidad SR.